 2 For sensitive PCB technology such as rigid-flex, this bake-out can cause damage when the heating rate is high.
 In this case a tailoring of the bake-out profile is good practice as per requirement 9.2.2b.

-3 This bake-out is in conformance with clause 8.5d of ECSS-Q-ST-70-38.

 ECSS-Q-ST-70-60_1390778

 In case the PCB technology or the test criteria are affected by humidity, the bake-out may be tailored to improve its efficiency.

 Improving efficiency of the bake-out can be established by a longer duration, vacuum or dry environment or a stepped baking profile.
 This can be necessary for thick PCBs, a high number of copper plane layers, flex laminate layers or samples stored in non-controlled environment.
 Tests that can be significantly affected by humidity include thermal excursions and high resistance electrical test.
+Baking in vacuum or dry nitrogen purge is good practice as this reduces oxidation of surface finish, as well as it improves dehumidification.

 ECSS-Q-ST-70-60_1390779